tinaliutong/tinaliutong.github.io/docs/index.md

 ## WRITING FOR THE PUBLIC
 As an amateur (neuro)science writer, I write under my pen name, This Is Not Tina.
 In case you are curious, the idea came from René Magritte's painting, This is Not a Pipe.

+Since I started writing cognitive psychology and the brain for the public in 2015, my popular science blog has more than 110,000 followers to date.
+I have ongoing collaboration with editors at Zhihu, a forum website in Chinese similar to Quora in English.

-eBook: 亚优秀症候群（Imposter Syndrome)
+1. eBook: 亚优秀症候群（Imposter Syndrome)
 [Link: https://www.zhihu.com/pub/book/19551075](https://www.zhihu.com/pub/book/19551075)

-Live podcast: 如何停止自我否定，摆脱「骗子综合症」?（How to cvercome imposter feelings?） [Link: https://www.zhihu.com/lives/1035484758083346432](https://www.zhihu.com/lives/1035484758083346432)
+2. Live podcast: 如何停止自我否定，摆脱「骗子综合症」?（How to cvercome imposter feelings?） [Link: https://www.zhihu.com/lives/1035484758083346432](https://www.zhihu.com/lives/1035484758083346432)